sornas/site-v2/website/pages/microjam_en.md

 # Microjam

-A microjam is an event where <u>anyone</u> can create a game in just 5 hours.
+A microjam is an event where **anyone** can create a game in just 5 hours.
 A [gamejam](https://en.wikipedia.org/wiki/Game_jam), but smaller!

 The jam is first come first served, where the first 40 get to participate.
 This